 - It increases glutathione reductase in the body.
 Glutathione is a naturally-occurring antioxidant in the body.

 - It increases the activity of NRF2, a protein that regulates the expression of antioxidant proteins.

-- It decreases nicotinamide adenine dinucleotide phosphate (NADPH) oxidase which makes ROS in response to stress, cytokines, and growth factors.
+- It decreases nicotinamide adenine dinucleotide phosphate (NADPH) oxidase, making ROS in response to stress, cytokines, and growth factors.

-- It decreases lipid peroxidation, the process of degradation of lipids that also contributes to the production of ROS in the body.
+- It decreases lipid peroxidation, the process of degradation of lipids that also contributes to ROS production in the body.

 5. Resveratrol supports weight loss.

-Resveratrol has a number of notable pharmacological effects on fat cells.
+Resveratrol has several notable pharmacological effects on fat cells.